A Positive Mass Theorem for Static Causal Fermion Systems: Explicit Treatment of a Linearized Gravitational Field

 The above formulas can be further simplified.
 We begin with the {\em{unregularized kernel}}.
 In this case, we know from Lorentz invariance that the partial derivatives of~$P(x,y)$ are proportional to the vector~$\xi$.
 Contracting~\eqref{Delgam} with~$\xi$, we obtain \beq \Delta \gamma^i|_x \:\xi_i = \frac{1}{2} \int_{-\infty}^0 \alpha\: \partial_j h^i_{\;k} \big|_{\alpha y + (1-\alpha)\, x}\: \xi^j \xi^k \xi_i \: d\alpha \:. \eeq Rewriting the directional derivative~$\xi^j \partial_j$ as an $\alpha$-derivative, we can integrate by parts to obtain \beq \Delta \gamma^i|_x \:\xi_i= -\frac{1}{2} \int_{-\infty}^0 h^i_{\;k} \big|_{\alpha y + (1-\alpha)\, x}\: \xi^k\: \xi_i\: d\alpha \:. \eeq Using this formula in~\eqref{DelP} gives

 We thus obtain~\eqref{Pform}.

 Before going on, we make a few remarks.
 Clearly, keeping the geodesic fixed at~$\alpha=-\infty$ was an arbitrary choice.
-If instead we would have kept the geodesic fixed at~$\alpha=+\infty$, the unbounded line integrals would have to be modified according to the replacement rules
+If instead we had kept the geodesic fixed at~$\alpha=+\infty$, the unbounded line integrals would have to be modified according to the replacement rules

 However, this has no effect on expressions involving bounded line integrals like~\eqref{DelPeich}.
 We also remark that the appearance of unbounded line integrals in~\eqref{DelPunbounded} motivates the line integrals in~\eqref{D12P}.
 The only additional ingredient needed in order to derive~\eqref{D12P} is that the way causality is incorporated in the so-called causal perturbation expansion (see~\cite{sea} or the more recent paper~\cite{norm}) has the consequence that one must always take the {\em{arithmetic mean}} of the expressions obtained in the cases when the geodesic is fixed at~$\alpha=-\infty$ and~$\alpha=+\infty$.